 what people are going through right now may seem like this is new, but really, structurally, it’s all connected.

-Somewhere in your artist statement, you mention that you are very detail oriented.
-I notice that your work is very clean, and smooth, so I wanted to ask, where did this process, or style originate?
+You mention in your artist statement that you are very detail oriented, and your work in the studio is also very minimal and meticulous.
+Where did this process or style originate for you?

-I’m very meticulous in other parts of my life as well, and not just my work.
-In my practice, I am really concerned with not over-decorating work or the ideas, and just using the materials that convey the message clearly and strongly.
-So, I’m drawn to mostly minimalist styles, because of how they can clearly and subtly convey the themes I’m working.
+In my practice I am really concerned with not over-decorating work or the ideas, and just using the materials that convey the message clearly and strongly.
+So I’m drawn to mostly minimalist styles because of how they can clearly and subtly convey the themes I’m working in.
 What I’m really thinking about is, “How can I say the most with the least amount of things?”
-My work is monochromatic, because I’m thinking about how I can make use of the black, white, and gray conceptually.
+My work is monochromatic because I’m thinking about how I can make use of the black, white, and gray conceptually.

-It does feel like your use of black, gray, and white ties into your messages of social structure, as well as the current divisive political climate.
+Does your use of black, gray and white also tie into your messages of social structure, and the divisiveness of the current political climate?

-As a spiritual practice for myself, I’m trying to live more in the gray area, and not talk about extremes or think in extremes.
-It’s not always easy, but drawing parallels with how often our identities are politicized and stripped down to these black and white narratives, something that I experience a lot personally, is why my work is so politically and socially engaged.
+As a spiritual practice for myself I’m trying to live more in the gray area, and not talk about or think in extremes.
+It’s not always easy, but drawing parallels with how often our identities are politicized and stripped down to these black and white narratives- something I experience a lot personally, is why my work is so politically and socially engaged.
 We are all complex beings.
-All of us have really complex histories, ancestors, and stories and personal narratives.
+All of us have complex histories, ancestors, stories and personal narratives.
 It’s not black and white.
-Your life isn’t black and white, and mine isn’t either.
-But, identities tend to be politicized and talked about in that way.
+Your life isn’t black and white and mine isn’t either.
+But identities tend to be politicized and talked about in that way.
 So, I’m really interested in how I can make use of the monochromatic scale in a way to talk about the complexity of these issues.

-In your artist statement, you briefly talk about feelings of alienation, and not belonging.
+In your artist statement you talk about feelings of alienation and a state of not belonging.
 When you have those feelings, where do you find the inspiration to keep moving forward with your art?

-I think that all artists have that moment of feeling stuck, and it’s a constant battle of having to push through a lot of those feelings.
-I think making the work itself creates a sanctuary of belonging in that gray space that I talked about earlier.
-My understanding of belonging is changing as I’m making the work; I’m growing in my own practice, and also in my own spiritual journey.
-I don’t think belonging is about nationality, place, or geographically.
-I think of belonging now mostly in the metaphysical or spiritual realm.
+I think all artists have that moment of feeling stuck, and it’s a constant battle of having to push through a lot of those feelings.
+I think making the work itself creates a sanctuary of belonging in that gray space I talked about earlier.
+My understanding of belonging is changing as I’m making the work; I’m growing in my own practice and in my own spiritual journey.
+I don’t think belonging is about nationality or place.
+I think of belonging mostly in the metaphysical or spiritual realm.
 Belonging within oneself and creating meaning as you go.
-Because everything changes and what you thought you belonged to also changes.
-While I’m really drawn to notions of place and home, these are still imagined recollections that I’m working with, that I’m incorporating into my current understandings of belonging.
+Everything changes, and what you thought you belonged to also changes.
+While I’m really drawn to notions of place and home, these are still imagined recollections I’m working with that I’m incorporating into my current understandings of belonging.

-So, what keeps me going through the doubts and through the feelings of not belonging is really just the possibility of miraculously ending up at another feeling that feels like belonging in a different way.
+What keeps me going through the doubts and feelings of not belonging is the possibility of miraculously ending up at another feeling that feels like belonging in a different way.
 Transcending these limited understandings of belonging.

-There’s also a really strong and powerful outcome of just creating work that is rooted in your personal narrative, but is also about community and what is beyond yourself.
-Creating this work is really showing me how, even when we feel like we don’t belong personally, collectively everyone is seeking belonging.
-My work, Small Identities, has really brought me closer to this understanding of individual belonging and communal belonging.
+There’s also a really strong and powerful outcome of just creating work rooted in your personal narrative, but also about community and what is beyond yourself.
+Creating this work is really showing me how even when we feel like we don’t belong personally, collectively, everyone is seeking belonging.
+My work Small Identities has really brought me closer to this understanding of individual belonging and communal belonging.
 It’s a really intimate and interesting dance that happens between the two.